Echack/Echack.github.io/project2.md

 ## UI Design

-When ran there will be a home menue with company information and a box on the top left that when clicked will allow users to select what they are searching for in terms of inventory.
+When ran there will be a home menu with company information and a box on the top left that when clicked will allow users to select what they are searching for in terms of inventory.
 Like transaction history and inventory control.

 ![screenshot](images/p2_2.JPG)
 Fig 1.
 The launch screen